 The Institute strives to be innovative and responsive to the developing needs of the State of Montana and the Pacific Northwest/ Northern High Plains regions.
 The primary objective of our research is to develop value-added, agriculturally based end-use products with a competitive edge in the global market that are suitable for production in rural Montana.
 Current value-added products being evaluated include biocontrol agents on plant diseases, biobased highway de-icer, biodiesel, biofuel pellets, cellulosic ethanol, and gluten-free crops.
+OmegaMontana Eggs are commercially available across Montana.
+Direct return to the producer is 50% higher for these eggs than traditional eggs.
+Wheat Montana LLC has evaluated camelina oil in bread that will have a higher return per loaf than their existing products.
+Additional new crops or varieties developed by MSU include high protein oat (PrOatina), gluten-free Teff, high-yielding soybean, Fenugreek, and gluten-free timothy.
+The Great Northern Growers oat processing facility began processing Montana oatmeal in 2007.

 KA Code Knowledge Area

-711 Ensure Food Products Free of Harmful Chemicals, Including Residu

 502 New and Improved Food Products

+511 New and Improved Non-Food Products and Processes